Maps & Travels

 There is an extraordinary old story

-about their own weddings soon afterwards.
+about their own wedding soon afterwards.